-Sr. No. On completing the course, students will be able to CO1 Learn the fundamentals of pericyclic reactions
+S. No. On completing the course, CO1 To learn the fundamentals of pericyclic reactions CO2 To understand the various types pericyclic reactions viz.
+Cycloaddition reactions,

-CO2 Understand the various types pericyclic reactions viz.
-Cycloaddition reactions, Electrocyclic reactions and Sigmatropic reactions CO3 Understand the logic of working out the reaction pathway of pericyclic reactions using Woodward-Hoffmann rules, Frontier Molecular Method(FMO) and Orbital correlation method(OCD) etc. CO4 Acquire knowledge to control the kinetics of pericyclic reactions.
-CO5 Develop an insight into various types of pericyclic reactions like cope, claisen and ene and learn flutionality due to these reactions.
-CO6 Learn the fate of an excited state molecule, various ways of excitation energy transfers and actinometry CO7 Determine the rate constants and develop stern volmer plots CO8 Learn photochemical reactions of various functional groups viz.
+Electrocyclic reactions and Sigmatropic reactions CO3 To understand the logic of working out the reaction pathway of pericyclic reactions using Woodward-Hoffmann rules, Frontier Molecular Method(FMO) and Orbital correlation method(OCD) etc. CO4 To acquire knowledge to control the kinetics of pericyclic reactions.
+CO5 To develop an insight into various types of pericyclic reactions like cope, claisen and ene.
+Learning flutionality due to these reactions.
+CO6 To learn the fate of an excited state molecule, various ways of excitation energy transfers and actinometry CO7 To determine rate constants and develop stern volmer plots CO8 To learn photochemical reactions of various functional groups viz.
 Alkenes, carbonyl compounds, aromatic compounds.
-CO9 Develop an insight into Photo fries, barton, singlet molecular oxygen reactions CO10 Understand the photochemical formation of smog, photodegradation of polymers and photochemistry of vision
+CO9 To develop an insight into Photo fries, barton, singlet molecular oxygen reactions CO10 To understand the photochemical formation of smog, photodegradation of polymers and photochemistry of vision